 Would it be helpful if all mobile chat tools are placed using the phone's default TXT / SMS application?

-One of the main advantages of RCS is to allow companies to provide their customers with an updated and real-time utility.
-Eg:
+One of the main advantages of RCS is allowing companies to provide their customers with up-to-date, real-time utilities.
+For example:

-Changing the booking of a flight without a call center: le Inbound calls to call centers take time for the customer and are expensive for a business.
-Using RCS, customers can request changes to their itinerary and be able to send a new copy of their ticket or boarding pass directly to their inbox.
+Changing the booking of a flight without a call center: le Inbound calls to call centers are time-consuming for customers and costly for businesses.
+Using RCS, customers can request changes to their itinerary and have a new copy of their ticket or boarding pass sent directly to their inbox.

 Abandoned cart targeting: remind customers of incomplete checkouts by sending pictures of the items they left in their online carts, and even let them complete their purchase from their inbox.

-Increase Delivery Completions: let customers know their package is on the way and give them selectable options to drop off in a safe place or schedule a return - all without having to leave their inbox.
+Increase Delivery Completions: Let customers know their package is on the way and provide them with selectable options to leave it in a safe place or schedule redelivery, all without having to leave their inbox.

-These types of interactions are valuable because, by their nature, they are personalized. only suitable for a single individual.
-As Michael Ricci, Master Principal Solutions Architect at Oracle's CX Center of Excellence, recently shared the Sinch Mobile Consumer Engagement 2020 report:
+These types of interactions are valuable because, by their very nature, they are personalized, uniquely tailored to a single individual.
+As Michael Ricci, Master Principal Solutions Architect at Oracle's CX Center of Excellence, recently shared in the Sinch Mobile Consumer Engagement 2020 report:

 “Without personalizing the customer experience, most consumers give up.
-That's the biggest challenge: helping brands understand it's time to bring that data together so they can holistically personalize their touches with consumers. "
+This is the biggest challenge: helping brands understand that it's time to bring that data together so they can holistically personalize their interactions with consumers.”

 4. Bypass disabled notifications

-Sinch's research shows that 1 in 4 consumers "often" disable app notifications on their phones (and the ratio rises to 1 in 3 for Gen Z).
+Sinch research shows that 1 in 4 consumers "often" disable notifications from apps on their phones (and the ratio rises to 1 in 3 for Gen Z).
 For brands that rely heavily on their apps to reach customers, this presents a problem: they may be missing time-sensitive information.
-Native messaging, however, is far less likely to be turned off.
-According to Sinch's research, half of consumers have zero unread messages in the inbox and the 85% has 10 or fewer unread messages.
+Native messaging, however, is much less likely to be disabled.
+According to Sinch research, half of consumers have zero unread messages in the inbox and the 85% has 10 or fewer unread messages.
 The lesson?
-Native messaging achieves its goal at an incredibly fast pace.
+Native messaging achieves its goal at an incredibly high rate.

 5. More in-depth metrics

-With the advent of RCS, marketing and customer experience leaders have a much more robust dataset at their disposal.
-Rather than a simple "read receipt", messages sent via RCS have the same depth of analysis available that could be found using e-mail.
-For instance:
+With the advent of RCS, marketing and customer experience leaders have a much more robust data set at their disposal.
+Rather than a simple "read receipt," messages sent via RCS have the same depth of analysis available as email.
+For example:

-• Call center metrics, including resolution rate and sentiment analysis.
-"With richer data, companies have the ability to better understand the customer to refine how they reach, engage and convert each individual through more personalized communication.
+- Call center metrics, including resolution rates and sentiment analysis.
+"With richer data, companies have the ability to better understand the customer to refine how they reach, engage, and convert each individual through more personalized communication."

-For businesses, RCS messaging is an effective way to create conversations more engaging with customers and delivering much higher utility value on mobile devices.
-And according to Sinch's research, consumers are ready and willing to try new uses for mobile messaging.
+For businesses, RCS messaging is an effective way to create conversations More engaging with customers and providing significantly higher utility value on mobile devices.
+And according to Sinch research, consumers are ready and willing to explore new uses for mobile messaging.